zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray.md

 ### Clone kubespray

-I had to make a few modifications to `kubespray` to adapt it to Jetstream or backport bugfixes not merged yet, so currently better use my fork of `kubespray`:
+I had to make a few modifications to `kubespray` to adapt it to Jetstream or backport bug fixes not merged yet, so currently better use my fork of `kubespray`:

     git clone https://github.com/zonca/jetstream_kubespray